Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 * Achievable
 * Relevant
 * Time-bound

+### The Power of Starting Small and Finishing Big
+As a professional, I have come to appreciate the value of small, consistent steps in achieving big goals.

+Whether it is mastering a new skill, analyzing complex data, teaching, mentoring, or preparing for a new role, my journey started with small steps.

+Here are the things that help me stay motivated daily:
+* Waking up every morning with a plan for the day: This is crucial for me as it sets the tone for productivity.
+* Taking intermittent breaks when I work: Every break for me is a time to refresh and recharge my energy.
+* Allocating time for each task: This is my way of staying in control of my schedule.
+* Staying up to date with the trends: The tech field evolves very fast, and it is up to you and me to adapt to the new features.
+* Celebrating small wins: Even if sometimes I do not finish what I have on my daily list, I celebrate what I achieved and highlight what is left.
+Besides, I can still continue the following day.
+* Believing in myself: As someone who comes from a non-tech background, the journey has not been easy.
+Every challenge has been an opportunity for me to grow, prove my resilience, and a stepping stone towards becoming the best version of myself.

 ## Being Consistent and Avoiding Being Discouraged
 It is easy to feel discouraged when things don’t go as planned or when we see the journey still far from the end.